The reason people opt to reverse sear is because it improves a few aspects of the steak:

 When a crust is formed, you now want to offer the meat convective heat from your oven or the “indirect” zone of your grill.

-OR if it’s a thin cut of steak, you simply rest it to allow carry-over cooking to occur (more on this below).
+OR if it’s a thin cut of steak, you simply rest it to allow carry-over cooking to occur.

 The result is less even heating and a “gradient” of doneness:

-A reverse sear is simply taking the standard method above and reversing it.
+A reverse sear takes the standard method above and reverse it.

-Rather, you’d start by placing the steak in convective heat – like in your oven or on your grill, away from the radiant heat.
+Instead you’d start by placing the steak in the convective heat – like in your oven or on your grill, away from the radiant heat.

 Once you’re near your desired finishing temperature (roughly ~5-10F below), you take it out of the convective heat – allow it to rest for 5-7 minutes to minimize carryover – and then place it on the radiant heat.